nebari-dev/nebari/docs/docs/do/configuration.md

 # Configuration

 The configuration file is split into several sections.
+In this page, we detail the requirements necessary for the YAML config file.

 ## General